 - (1) The call-in procedure set out above shall not apply where the decision being taken by the Executive is urgent.
 A decision will be urgent if any delay likely to be caused by the call-in process would seriously prejudice the Council's or the publics' interests.
 The record of the decision and notice by which it is made public shall state whether in the opinion of the decision-making person or body, the decision is an urgent one and therefore, not subject to call-in.
-The Chairman of the relevant Scrutiny Committee must agree both that the decision proposed is reasonable in all the circumstances and to it being treated as a matter of urgency.
-In the absence of the Chairman of the Council may be sought and in their absence, the Vice-Chairman's consent shall be required.
+The Chair of the relevant Scrutiny Committee must agree both that the decision proposed is reasonable in all the circumstances and to it being treated as a matter of urgency.
+In the absence of the Chair of the relevant Scrutiny Committee, permission of the Chair of the Council may be sought and in their absence, the Vice-Chair's consent shall be required.
 Decisions taken as a matter of urgency must be reported to the next available meeting of the Council, together with the reasons for urgency. - (2) The operation of the provisions relating to call-in and urgency shall be monitored annually and a report submitted to Council with proposals for review if necessary.